The Madrid View

 Football and oil have transformed life in Aberdeen

-Just as in 1981, when it lost 1-0 in Paris against Liverpool, Real Madrid has to face in an European final another British Red Devils.
-On this occasion, the rivals will be the unknown Aberdeen of Alex Ferguson, a Scottish team lacking European titles/accolades.
+Just as in 1981, when it lost 1-0 in Paris against Liverpool, Real Madrid has to face in a European final another British Red Devils.
+On this occasion, the rivals will be the unknown Aberdeen of Alex Ferguson, a Scottish team lacking in European titles/accolades.
 Alfredo di Stefano’s men seem comfortable with a rival whom they consider beatable in the Gothenburg final and point to the fact that in a competition full of fearsome teams, like Bayern Munich, Tottenham, Red Star, Inter Milan or even Barcelona, the rival could have been a lot more uncomfortable.
-An El Pais

 Living under the shadows of the “big boys”

-In Pittodrie, Ferguson has built a fearsome block around the red-haired central midfielder Gordon Strachan, the smallest from a squad where the average height is above 1.80 metres.
+Ferguson started coaching at East Stirling, then to St Mirren and finally ended up in Aberdeen when he replaced Billy McNeill (the same one with the header from the corner kick).
+At Pittodrie, Ferguson has built a fearsome block around the red-haired central midfielder Gordon Strachan, the smallest player in a squad where the average height is above 1.80 metres.
 Strachan impressed in the Scottish national team that played in last year’s World Cup, but as soon as he returned from Spain, asked for a transfer, saying that he wanted to seek “wider horizons”.
-“Gordon was happy to sign a contract for four years”, said Ferguson, “and he has to stay until 1984.
-Anyways, Strachan’s transfer is worth three million dollars (405 million pesetas), a very reasonable figure if we consider that for Maradona they paid eight million.
+The manager was quick to respond, “Gordon was happy to sign a contract for four years and he has to stay until 1984.
+Anyway, Strachan’s transfer is worth three million dollars (405 million pesetas), a very reasonable figure if we consider Maradona was bought for eight million.
 In my opinion, Gordon demonstrated a lot more than Maradona in the World Cup”.

 A British styled team